Object Operation APIs

 def rawText() -> str

-Specific help for each operation and property can be found in the Model Manager.
+Help for each specific command and property can be found in the Model Manager, or viewed in Common Control Methods.

-The CheckBox control has check operation, which is used to set whether to check or clear the check, and checked property, which is used to determine the check state of the CheckBox:
+CheckBox control has one command check used to set whether it is checked or cleared, and one property checked used to determine the check state of the CheckBox:

 JavaScript